Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 2. Stochastic Gradient Variant
 3. Mini-Batch Gradient Variant

-The five gradient descent algorithms that are used in this experiment are:
+The five gradient descent algorithms that are implemented in this experiment are:

 1. Gradient Descent Algorithm
 2. Momentum Algorithm